Ramones (album): Lyrics and composition

-The opening "Blitzkrieg Bop" was written by Tommy, and originally named "Animal Hop".
+The opening "Blitzkrieg Bop" was written by Tommy, and originally named "Animal Hop."
 Once Dee Dee reviewed the lyrics, the band changed the wording, the name, and partially the theme.
-According to Tommy, the song's original concept was about "kids going to a show and having a good time", but the theme became more Nazi-related after its revision.
+According to Tommy, the song's original concept was about "kids going to a show and having a good time," but the theme became more Nazi-related after its revision.
 The piece begins with an instrumental interval which lasts about 20 seconds.
 At the 20th second, the guitar and bass cease, marking Joey's first line, "Hey ho, let's go!"
 The bass and guitar gradually rebuild and become "full–force" once all the instruments play together in ensemble.
 The piece resolves by repeating what is played from 0:22–0:33.
 Stephen Thomas Erlewine from AllMusic described "Blitzkrieg Bop" as a "three-chord assault."

 "Beat on the Brat" was said by Joey to have origins relating to the upper class of New York City.
 Dee Dee, however, explained that the song was about how Joey saw a mother "going after a kid with a bat in his [apartment building's] lobby and wrote a song about it."

 "Judy Is a Punk" – written around the same time as "Beat on the Brat" — was written by Joey after he walked by Thorny Croft, an apartment building "where all the kids in the neighborhood hung out on the rooftop and drank."
 The song's lyrics are fictional and refer to two juvenile offenders in Berlin and San Francisco and their possible deaths at the conclusion of the song.
-"Judy Is a Punk" is the original album's shortest track at 1:39; it is partially derived from the Burl Ives 1953 folk song, “There Was An Old Lady Who Swallowed A Fly”.
+"Judy Is a Punk" is the original album's shortest track at 1:32; it is partially derived from the Burl Ives 1953 folk song “There Was An Old Lady Who Swallowed A Fly."

-"I Wanna Be Your Boyfriend" – the album's slowest song – was solely written by Tommy and pays homage to love songs by pop music acts of the 1960s.
-The song used a 12-string guitar, glockenspiel, and tubular bells in its composition, and was said by author Scott Schinder to be an "unexpected romantic streak".
+"I Wanna Be Your Boyfriend" – the album's slowest song – was solely written by Tommy and pays homage to love songs by pop music acts of the 1960s, particularly the John Lennon-penned Beatles song "I Should Have Known Better".
+The song used a 12-string guitar, glockenspiel, and tubular bells in its composition, and was said by author Scott Schinder to be an "unexpected romantic streak."